 ENERGY EFFICIENCY CLASSES

-The energy efficiency class of a household tumble drier shall be determined on the basis of its Energy Efficiency Index (EEI) as set out in Table 1.
-The Energy Efficiency Index (EEI) of a household tumble drier shall be determined in accordance with point 1 of Annex IV.
+The energy efficiency class of a household tumble dryer shall be determined on the basis of its EEI as set out in Table 1.
+The EEI shall be determined in accordance with point 1 of Annex IV.

 Table 1 Energy efficiency classes